 Even after much research and thousands of publications, the definition of quality of life related to oral health remains vague.
-There has been a paradigm shift in relation to the concept of health, causality of disease and provision of medical care in medicine and dentistry.
+There has been a paradigm shift in relation to the concept of health, causality of disease, and provision of medical care in medicine and dentistry.
 It has now become a more commonly used term in dental literature in the current century, although it was initially applied mainly in oncology.
 These risk factors include tobacco use, alcohol consumption, and unhealthy diets high in free sugars, all of which are increasing globally.

 But the need and scope of the broader horizon of the concept of health and wellness with regard to oral conditions was recognized almost a decade later by doctors and dental researchers.
-Tell your dentist about the medications you take and about changes in your general health, especially if you have been ill recently or if you have a chronic condition, such as diabetes.
-Since then, oral health has also been considered to contribute to general well-being and not to the mere absence of disease.
-In addition, there is a causal relationship between high sugar consumption and diabetes, obesity and tooth decay.
+Tell your dentist about the medications you take and about changes in your general health, especially if you have been ill recently or if you have a chronic condition such as diabetes.
+Since then, oral health has also been considered to contribute to general well-being and not just to the mere absence of disease.
+In addition, there is a causal relationship between high sugar consumption and diabetes, obesity, and tooth decay.
 In the second half of the 20th century, the psychosocial concept emerged and the biopsychosocial model of health emerged.